afrantisak/docker.mk/readme.md

 image_name = <choose your name>
 ```

-Then to build it, simply `make`.  `make start` to run it, `make stop` to stop it.  `make debug` will run bash on it.
+Then to build it, simply `make`.
+To run it, `make start`; `make stop` to stop it.  `make debug` will run bash on it.
 See the docker.mk file itself for more commands.

 Thanks to https://github.com/ninenines/erlang.mk for the inspiration.